kosli-dev/cli/docs.kosli.com/content/tutorials/following-a-git-commit-to-service-execution/_index.md

 <!-- Do we want this `kosli pipeline ls` ?
      Does it add much value?
      For now I have assumed not.
+Tore: I think we should have it.
+It introduces the Kosli Pipeline concept, and makes the user understand why we are calling `runner:`

 Find out which `cyber-dojo` repositories have a CI pipeline reporting to https://app.kosli.com: